The deathbed test

 •••

 Important: We shared this recipe as part of our blog post “Wellbeing in the time of COVID-19” because it’s a difficult but necessary reflection to make peace with your own mortality.
-Naturally, take all needed precautions: for instance, if you practice this with other people, make sure to sit at least 1 metre away from each other.
+Naturally, take all needed precautions: for instance, if you practise this with other people, make sure to sit at least 1 metre away from each other.

 👣 Steps

-Step 1 – Imagining (5’)
+Step 1 – Imagine (5’)

 Imagine that you’re at the end of your life.
 Perhaps a freak accident or diagnosis of disease has suddenly shortened your life, or maybe you have lived a long and healthy life, and are now in your eighties or nineties.

-Step 2 – Reflecting (10’)
+Step 2 – Reflect (10’)

 Sitting on your deathbed, with only days ahead of you to live, reflecting on the way you have led your life and what you have done and not done, are you satisfied with what you see?
 Did you live a good and fulfilling life?
 Is it a life you are glad that you led?
 If you could live your life over again, what would you do differently?

-Step 3 – Writing (45’)
+Step 3 – Write (45’)

 At this point, take some time to write your obituary as a way to deepen your reflection on the questions above.
 Do not worry about grammar and syntax — focus on the experience of writing this note.